StroeerSE/StroeerBeaconSDK_Android/readme.md

 To build the demo-project please call ./gradlew.sh on unix systems or gradlew.bat on windows systems.

-## Integrate the Sdk into a project
+## Integrate the SDK into a project
 In the GitHub you will find a demo application.
-That application shows how to set up the Sdk-project.
+That application shows how to set up the SDK-project.

 Here is a quick guide that tells you what to do: